nt246/physalia-lcwgs/day_2/markdowns/03_allele_frequencies.md

 #### Allele Frequency Estimation

-Now you will estimate allele frequencies using the GLs that just calculated as input.
+Now you will estimate allele frequencies using the GLs that you just calculated as input.

 We can get some information about how to estimate allele frequencies with `angsd -doMaf`.